joist-orm/joist-orm/docs/misc-features.markdown

 (Some ORMs invoke tests in a transaction, and then rollback the transaction before the next test, but this a) makes debugging failed tests extremely difficult b/c the data you want to investigate via `psql` has disappeared/been rolled back, and b) means your tests cannot test any behavior that uses transactions.)

-### `EntityManager.refresh()`
+### Auto-Refreshing Test Instances

-The `EntityManager.refresh` method reloads all currently-loaded entities from the database, as well as any of their loaded relations (i.e. if you have `author1.books` loaded and a new `books` row is added with `author_id=1`, after `refresh()`, the `author1.books` collection will have the newly-added book in it.
+The `EntityManager.refresh` method reloads all currently-loaded entities from the database, as well as any of their loaded relations (i.e. if you have `author1.books` loaded and a new `books` row is added with `author_id=1`, then after `refresh()` the `author1.books` collection will have the newly-added book in it).

-This is primarily useful for unit tests, where you want to do behavior like:
+This is primarily useful for tests, where you want to do behavior like:

 ```typescript
 // Given an author